-1. Chief Compliance Officer.
-Within 90 days after the Effective Date, PFH shall appoint a Compliance Officer and shall maintain a Compliance Officer for the term of the CIA.
-The Compliance Officer shall be an employee and a member of senior management of PFH, shall report directly to the Chief Executive Officer of PFH, and shall not be or be subordinate to the General Counsel or Chief Financial Officer or have any responsibilities that involve acting in any capacity as legal counsel or supervising legal counsel functions for PFH.
+1. Compliance Officer.
+Within 90 days after the Effective Date, UHS shall appoint a Compliance Officer and shall maintain a Compliance Officer for the term of the CIA.
+The Compliance Officer must have sufficient compliance and quality assurance experience to effectively oversee the implementation of the requirements of this CIA.
+The Compliance Officer shall be an employee and a member of senior management of UHS, shall report directly to the President of UHS, Inc., and shall not be or be subordinate to the General Counsel, Chief Financial Officer, or Chief Operating Officer, or have any responsibilities that involve acting in any capacity as legal counsel or supervising legal counsel functions for UHS.

 The Compliance Officer shall be responsible for, without limitation:

-- a. developing and implementing policies, procedures, and practices designed to ensure compliance with the requirements set forth in this CIA and with Federal health care program requirements; - b. making periodic (at least quarterly) reports regarding compliance matters directly to the Board of Directors of PFH and shall be authorized to report on such matters to the Board of Directors at any time.
-Written documentation of the c. monitoring the day-to-day compliance activities engaged in by PFH as well as any reporting obligations created under this CIA.
+- a. developing and implementing policies, procedures, and practices designed to ensure compliance with the requirements set forth in this CIA, and Federal health care program requirements; - b. making periodic (at least quarterly) reports regarding compliance matters directly to the Audit Committee of the Board of UHS, and shall be authorized to report on such matters to the Audit Committee of the Board of UHS at any time.
+Written documentation of the Compliance Officer's reports to the Audit Committee of the Board of UHS shall be made available to OIG upon request; and - c. monitoring the day-to-day compliance activities engaged in by UHS and any reporting obligations created under this CIA, and ensuring that UHS is appropriately identifying and correcting quality of care problems.